This post may contain affiliate links. Please read our disclosure policy.

 See the recipe card below for full, detailed instructions

-Step 1: Spread butter on one side of 12 slices of bread.
-To maximize flavor and crunch, make sure to spread the butter all the way to the edges.
-Sprinkle a little garlic salt on top of the butter.
+Spread softened butter on one side of each slice of bread.
+Make sure to go all the way to the edges for even browning.
+If you like a little extra flavor, sprinkle garlic salt or garlic powder on top of the butter.

 Oven Grilled Cheese Variations

-• Bacon + Blue Cheese: Add some sliced bacon and crumbled blue cheese in between slices of mozzarella or jack cheese.
+• Bacon and Blue Cheese: Add crispy bacon and crumbled blue cheese between slices of mozzarella or Monterey Jack.

-• Brie, Apples, and Jam: For a sweeter sandwich, add sliced brie cheese, thinly sliced apples, and fig jam.
-A peppery arugula salad would help to cut the sweetness.
+• Brie, Apple, and Jam: For a sweeter twist, use sliced brie, thinly sliced apples, and a smear of fig jam.
+Great with a peppery arugula salad.

-• Sun-Dried Tomato and Basil: Fresh basil and sun-dried tomatoes add a fresh and flavorful twist to this sandwich.
-This combination would be great with provolone or mozzarella cheese.
+• Sun-Dried Tomato and Basil: Tuck in fresh basil leaves and chopped sun-dried tomatoes with provolone or mozzarella for a fresh, flavorful spin.

 Storage Tips